cockroachdb/docs/string.md

 ## Format

-When inserting a string value, format it as `'a1b2c3'`.
+When inserting into a `STRING` column, format the value as `'a1b2c3'`.

 ## Size